bruab/bruab.github.io/inspiration.md

 ## Coffee

-[Cafe Campesino](https://www.cafecampesino.com/) is a small coffee roaster in Americus, GA that gets their coffee from a [cooperatively owned and operated coffee importing organization](https://coopcoffees.coop/).
+[Cafe Campesino](https://www.cafecampesino.com/) is a small coffee roaster in Americus, GA that gets their beans from a [cooperatively owned and operated coffee importing organization](https://coopcoffees.coop/).